a0s21en5/C-Sharp-Bootcamp/C-Sharp.md

 Generic means the general form, not specific.
 In C#, generic means not specific to a particular data type.

 # Generic Constraints
+C# allows you to use constraints to restrict client code to specify certain types while instantiating generic types.
+It will give a compile-time error if you try to instantiate a generic type using a type that is not allowed by the specified constraints.

 # Generic & Non-generic Collections
 # Tuple
 # ValueTuple